denisraslov/react-spreadsheet-grid/README.md

 This would override the color of borders for the table active cell.

-⚠️ The only exception, that you have to use `headerHeight` and `cellHeight` props to redefine height of the header and rows to not broke the scroll of the table.
+⚠️ The only exception, that you have to use `headerHeight` and `rowHeight` props to redefine height of the header and rows to not broke the scroll of the table.